Meal ideas can come from inspiration and not much more.

 - French Toast – When all else fails, even the electricity, there is always a cast iron pan on the open flame.

-If you have rice and a few odds and ends of vegetables or meat…
+With rice and a few odds and ends of vegetables or meat you can make …

 - Fried Rice – Best with day old rice, fried rice is the perfect “anything goes” stir-fry dish.

-If you have pasta and a few fresh or frozen vegetables, maybe even a jar of roasted peppers or canned tomatoes…
+Or if you have pasta and a few fresh or frozen vegetables, and maybe a jar of roasted peppers or canned tomatoes…

 Pasta Primavera – Even if the veggies are sparse, a handful of frozen peas and a batch of thinly cut pieces of carrot, celery, and onion can make plain pasta much more than simply a starch.